 So far, research indicates that Cordyceps may have the following health benefits:

 - Heart – Cordyceps may be good for heart health.
 China has already approved the use of Cordyceps to treat arrhythmia, which is an irregular heartbeat.
-Research also shows that Cordyceps also triglyceride levels, which has potential heart benefits.
+Research also shows that Cordyceps also have high triglyceride levels, which has potential heart benefits.